 8. Basal Ganglia Stroke

-The basal ganglia are most associated with emotion, voluntary muscle control, cognitive function, and memory.
+The basal ganglia are most associated with emotions, voluntary muscle control, cognitive function, and memory.
 Therefore, basal ganglia strokes often result in emotional blunting, post-stroke depression, and motor impairments, among other effects.
+Additionally, this type of subcortical stroke can cause survivors to experience changes in learning.

 Learn more about basal ganglia stroke »